DataDog/Miscellany/Dogmover/README.md

 `dogmover.py pull synthetics_api_tests --tag env:prod --tag application:abc`
 `dogmover.py pull monitors --tag team:web`

-`--tag` argument only works for synthetic tests and monitors.
+`--tag` is currently only supported for synthetics_api_tests, synthetics_browser_tests and monitors.

 ### Pushing monitors will schedule a managed downtime
 Pushing monitors will automatically schedule a managed downtime for _all_ your monitors, this is to suppress false/positive alerts.
 You can remove this scheduled downtime by navigating to `Monitors -> Manage downtime` in Datadog.